redis-test-account/technical-challenge-1/README.md

 ```
 redis-cli -a <some_master_password> ping
 ```
-where  <some_master_password> the master password that you set previoiusly Expected to see the following on the output
+where  <some_master_password> the master password that you set previoiusly.

+Expect to see the following on the output
 ```
 PONG
 ```